Last updated March 2023

 Let's explain.

-An edge gateway in the vehicle can analyze the data and then send only the relevant information to the cloud.
+A vehicle gateway can analyze the data and send only the relevant information to the cloud.
 This tech is considered essential to the future of connected driving.

-Ultimately, once cars are connected to fast networks, there are sure to be many unexpected effects – just as ‘always on’ smartphones enabled novel marriages of telephony and computing.
+Ultimately, once cars are connected to fast networks, there will surely be many unexpected effects – just as 'always on' smartphones enabled novel marriages of telephony and computing.

 Doucet believes one possibility will be to download a new in-car experience.
-“You will be able to buy new functionality that you did not have when you bought [the car],” he says.
+"You will be able to buy new functionality you did not have when you purchased [the car]," he says.

 Related contents: